alec1o/Netly/docs/index.md

 	</article>
 	<article>
 		<h1>Free and open-source</h1>
-		<p>Netly is free, free, and open source under the MIT license (permissive) and its code is available on github, <a href='https://github.com/alec1o/Netly' target='_blank'>see here</a></p>
+		<p>Netly is free, free, and open source under the MIT license (permissive) and its code is available on GitHub, <a href='https://github.com/alec1o/Netly' target='_blank'>see here</a></p>
 	</article>
 	<article>
 		<h1>Multi protocols</h1>
-		<p>Netly contains an ecosystem that is constantly evolving and it supports multiple protocols that are:</p>
+		<p>Netly contains an ecosystem that is constantly evolving, and it supports multiple protocols that are:</p>
 		<ul>
 			<li>TCP</li>
 			<li>UDP</li>